andre-abadi/ECU_CSG3303_RegistrationPlateGenerator/README.md

 2. `git clone git@github.com:dancingborg/ECU_CSG3303_RegistrationPlateGenerator.git generator`

 # Usage
+1. Execute `python3 generator.py`
-1. `How many plates?
-Default is 5:` Enter the number of plates to be generated.
+2. Enter the number of plates to be generated. `How many plates?
+Default is 5:`
-2. `Which file to write to?
-Default is output.txt:` Enter the desired file to be written by the program.
+3. Enter the desired file to be written by the program. `Which file to write to?
+Default is output.txt:`
-3. `Plate type to generate?
-Default is 1:` Enter the plate type to be generated.
+4. Enter the plate type to be generated. `Plate type to generate?
+Default is 1:`

 ## Plate Types
 At this time the interactivity of plate type selection is rudimentary.
 The user should read `generator.py` but a summary is provided below: